MatthewRasa/tcnj-acm-knowledge-base/README.md

 Welcome to the TCNJ ACM Knowledge Base, where you can find resources on programming, tech news, and materials covered during ACM meetings!

-This semester, meetings will be held every **Wednesday from 2:30 to 3:30** in **Forcina 408 or the CS Student Lounge** on the fourth floor of Forcina.
+This semester, meetings will be held every **Wednesday from 2:30 to 3:30** in **Forcina 408 or the CS Student Lounge** on the fourth floor of Forcina (unless otherwise stated below).

 ## This Week's Meeting

-The first meeting of the school year will be held on **Wednesday, September 2 in Forcina 408**.

-We will provide an overview of ACM with an introduction to some commonly used tech terms, and get to know all of the new and existing members with an icebreaker.
-Best of all, **pizza will be provided**!

-See the complete agenda [here](https://github.com/tcnj-acm/tcnj-acm-knowledge-base/blob/master/meeting-materials/agenda-9-2-15.md).
+The CS department ice cream social (hosted by ACM, WiCS, and UPE) will be this **Wednesday, September 9 from 1:30 PM - 3:00 PM** at the **Science Complex fountain area**.

+Since this intersects with our 2:30 PM meeting time, we won't be holding a formal meeting this week.
+See you all at the Science Complex!

 ## Contributions